comp500/cs-docs-mkdocs/docs/4/4/bnf.md

 #### What do the symbols mean?
 Symbol | Meaning
 ------ | -------
-&gt;name&lt; | A statement defined in the language
+&lt;name&gt; | A statement defined in the language
 := | The previous statement is replaced by the following statement when it is evaluated
 \| | OR, used in statement definitions to show the possible values of a statement